List of The Land Before Time characters: Hyp, Mutt and Nod

 Hyp, Mutt and Nod are a trio of adolescent dinosaurs, who first appeared in The Land Before Time III: The Time of the Great Giving, in which they often quarrel with Littlefoot, Cera, and the others.
-It is also implied near the end of the film that Hyp the gray dinosaur, behaves in this manner because of the aggressive treatment he receives from his father.
-His lackey, Mutt the green dinosaur, is shown to be much softer-hearted, as well as dim-witted, whereas Hyp's other lackey, Nod the green dinosaur, frequently emphasizes Hyp's statements, as well as allowing him to ride on his back.
+It is also implied and later revealed near the end of the film that Hyp the gray Hypsilophodon, behaves in this manner because of the aggressive treatment that he receives from his father.
+His lackey, Mutt the green Muttaburrasaurus, is shown to be much softer-hearted, as well as dim-witted, whereas Hyp's other lackey, Nod the green Nodosaurus, frequently emphasizes Hyp's statements, as well as allowing him to ride on his back.
 They become friends with the others after all eight cooperate against a pack of "Fast Biters".

 The trio appear again in the season one finale of the television series, "The Great Egg Adventure".

-In the film, they were voiced by Whit Hertford (Hyp) (speaking voice) / Josh Keaton (Hyp) (singing voice), Jeff Bennett (Mutt), and Scott Menville (Nod).
+In the film, they were voiced by Whit Hertford (Hyp), Jeff Bennett (Mutt), and Scott Menville (Nod).
 In the TV series, Bennett and Menville resume their roles, but Hyp is voiced by Mikey Kelley.

 Mo

 Mo, voiced by Rob Paulsen, is a colorful Ophthalmosaurus who first appeared in The Land Before Time IX: Journey to Big Water.
 The character is bilingual, speaking a broken form of the herbivore language, as well as his native dolphin-like language.
 He is very playful, and becomes popular with the main characters aside from Cera, who is at first annoyed by his playful antics.

 Though the character's only prominent roles are in the ninth film and in the TV episode "The Missing Fast-Water Adventure", he has made a few appearances in the films.
-In The Land Before Time X: The Great Longneck Migration, he jumps out of the water during the song "Adventuring", and he says "And fly!" during the song "Flip, Flap and Fly" in The Land Before Time XII: The Great Day of the Flyers.
+In The Great Longneck Migration, he jumps out of the water during the song "Adventuring", and he says "And fly!" during the song "Flip, Flap and Fly" in The Great Day of the Flyers.

 Doc

-Doc, voiced by Kris Kristofferson (VI) and Jeff Bennett (TV series), is a nomadic elderly Diplodocus.
-In his first appearance, he saves Littlefoot shortly after arriving in the Great Valley and Littlefoot idolizes him thereafter as the legendary "Lone Dinosaur", who purportedly saved the Great Valley from a particularly powerful Sharptooth long before; Doc's own statements about having visited the Great Valley before, as well as a large scar on his face resembling one of the legend, support Littlefoot's ideas.
+Doc, voiced by Kris Kristofferson (VI) and Jeff Bennett (TV series), is a nomadic elderly grayish blue Diplodocus.
+In his first appearance, The Land Before Time VI: The Secret of Saurus Rock, he saves Littlefoot shortly after arriving in the Great Valley and Littlefoot idolizes him thereafter as the legendary "Lone Dinosaur", who purportedly saved the Great Valley from a particularly powerful Sharptooth long before; Doc's own statements about having visited the Great Valley before, as well as a large scar on his face resembling one of the legend, support Littlefoot's ideas.
 At the end of the film, after Doc and Grandpa Longneck defeat two marauding dinosaurs together, Doc leaves the Valley.
 He appears again in the TV episode "The Lone Dinosaur Returns", in which he now has a lady-friend.
 During the episode, he is initially appalled by Littlefoot's friendship with Chomper, but is gradually convinced to respect the latter.